 As of May 12, the U.S. Food and Drug Administration and Centers for Disease Control and Prevention have announced final emergency use authorization and recommendation of the Pfizer-BioNTech COVID-19 vaccine for children ages 12 to 15.
-Children’s Colorado is contacting all patients ages 12 and older to offer the opportunity to receive the Pfizer COVID-19 vaccine at our hospitals in Aurora or Colorado Springs.
+Children’s Colorado is contacting all patients ages 12 and older to offer the opportunity to receive the Pfizer COVID-19 vaccine.

 “Children’s Hospital Colorado is excited to welcome adolescents ages 12 and older to our vaccine clinics,” said David Brumbaugh, MD, Chief Medical Officer at Children’s Hospital Colorado.
 “We encourage everyone to learn about the COVID-19 vaccines and get vaccinated as soon as they are able.
 The more people who can get vaccinated, the better we can protect our community and get back to some normalcy – and back to life.”

 Pfizer’s COVID-19 vaccine proven safe and effective for ages 12+

 With the eagerly anticipated recommendation of the Pfizer-BioNTech vaccine for ages 12 and older, many more children are now eligible to be vaccinated against COVID-19.
 This is an important milestone in the pandemic and offers parents and families the chance to protect their children against the virus and its emerging variants.